bessavagner/pybrowser/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `pybrowser` for local development.
+Here's how to set up `thatscrapper` for local development.

-1. Download a copy of `pybrowser` locally.
+1. Download a copy of `thatscrapper` locally.
-2. Install `pybrowser` using `poetry`:
+2. Install `thatscrapper` using `poetry`:

     ```console
     $ poetry install